 - access the case file;

-- ask to be informed by the state attorney in respect of action taken on the basis of his/her report and file a complaint to a senior state attorney;
+- ask to be informed by the public prosecutor in respect of action taken on the basis of their accusation and file a complaint to a senior public prosecutor;

 - seek restoration of the previous situation;

-- receive notice of the outcome of the criminal proceedings.
+- be notified of the outcome of the criminal proceedings.

 Right to financial compensation